Installation view: Leeum Samsung Museum of Art, ARTSPECTRUM, Korea, 2016. Photo Byunghun Min / Halo Studio.

 Total dimension: 508,4 x 52,8 x 10 cm.
 Handcrafted white oak boxes, 36 black & white photographs taken in North Korea in 1951 and 2015.
 Printed on inkjet screen film, inserted between a transparent and a red acrylic sheet, LED lights, electrical cords.

-Apertures |Specters | Rifts engages cross-border narratives by invoking unrealized aspirations for peace and international women’s solidarity.
+Apertures |Specters | Rifts invokes cross-border narratives, unrealised aspirations for peace, and international women’s solidarity.

 In May 1951, at the height of the Korean War, Danish journalist Kate Fleron, a women’s right advocate and leading figure in the Danish resistance movement during World War II, travelled to North Korea as part of an international delegation.
 The trip was organized by the Women’s International Democratic Federation, one of the largest and most influential women’s organizations in the post 1945 era.
 In North Korea, the delegation spoke to civilians and documented casualties that were otherwise underexposed in Western media.
 After returning to Denmark, Kate Fleron published a book titled “Fra Nord Korea (From North Korea)” chronicling her experiences accompanied by various photographs taken by the delegation.